IRNAS/irnas-zephyr-template/README.md

 west init -m https://github.com/IRNAS/<repo-name> <repo-name>
 cd <repo-name>/project

-# set up east globally (this only needs to be done once on each machine)
+# Set up east globally (this only needs to be done once on each machine)
-east sys-setup
+east install nrfutil-toolchain-manager
-# install toolchain for the version of NCS used in this project
+# Install toolchain for the version of NCS used in this project
-east update toolchain
+east install toolchain

-# set up west modules in the repository
+# Run `west update` via east to set up west modules in the repository
-east bypass -- west update
+east update
 ```

 ## Building and flashing